apple-fritter/celebration/README.md

 # 🎉🕺💃🎊 celebration
 Discover how a properly formatted workspace can help you unleash your creative potential and bring your ideas to life with optimized configurations and scripts.
 Streamline your workflow, reduce errors, and create with ease by trying them out today.

-Previously, aliases were rolled into the .bashrc file.
-As of the 16 September commits, all aliases have been moved over to a ".bash_aliases" file, as appropriate per userlevel.

 ---

 ## .bashrc Files